-Our vision for Fingal is to ensure that walking, cycling and wheeling will be the first and natural choice for everyday journeys for people of all ages and ability to travel to schools, shops or socially to work or to the city centre.
+Our vision for Fingal is to ensure that walking, cycling and wheeling will become a realistic and safe choice for everyday short journeys.

-We will achieve this vision by putting active travel first in our planning, design and delivery of infrastructure and initiatives."
+We will achieve this vision by putting Active Travel first in our planning, design and delivery of infrastructure and initiatives."